AyberkOzkan/arduino-earthquake-detector/README.md

 # Arduino Earthquake Detector

 ### What I did use?
-- Arduino Nano (Personalized and Redesigned)
+- Arduino Nano (Personalized and Redesigned) and Arduino UNO
 - ADXL335 3 Axis Accelerometer
 - 2x16 LCD Display
 - Led (Red and Green)